GregoireLorea/carpe-calendar/ReadMe.md

 * better display of event block on calendar
 * tooltip for pc user
 * place selection existing one, else fill text
+* add map or link to open map app
+* captcha
+* a second calendar for registration limit
+* event update (link send to organizer then update for a fixed limit time period)